mikecann/mikecann.co.uk/public/posts/more-html5-haxe-speed-tests/post.md

 [/projects/HTML5SpeedTests/HaXeCanvas/bin/](/projects/HTML5SpeedTests/HaXeCanvas/bin/)

 Surprisingly it actually runs faster (17FPS with 5,000 crawlers) !
-This is quite a surprise and totally contradicts my notion that going from HaXe -&gt; JS would incur a cost.
+This is quite a surprise and totally contradicts my notion that going from HaXe -> JS would incur a cost.
 I was expecting some cost, but a performance increase?!
 I can only speculate that behind the scenes the JS engine in the browser is able to JIT compile the HaXe JS much better than the hand-crafted JS and hence more speed.

 If you are interested in the source then I have uploaded it here: [/projects/HTML5SpeedTests/HTML5SpeedTests_1.zip](/projects/HTML5SpeedTests/HTML5SpeedTests_1.zip)